-Spousal Support Agreements in New York
+Spousal Support Agreements

 In New York, there are two types of spousal support that may be awarded by the court.
 In all spousal support cases, the judge must use discretion when making an award decision.
 In determining maintenance the judge will consider the non-dependent spouse's ability to pay, as well as other factors considered in awarding equitable distributions.